airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 :::info
 Mac users may need to use the finder and Open With > Terminal to run the `abctl` command.
 After the first run users should be able to run the command from the terminal.
+Airbyte suggests mac users to use `brew` if it is available.

 :::